 - APPB Inventory An update of all existing inventory in the County's collection is nearly complete.
 APPB is conducting a search for an appropriate database for accessing and managing the inventory. - APPB Identification of Artwork Maintenance and Repairs Each member of the board has taken responsibility for a specific section of the art collection, regularly inspects their section, and reports bi-annually to the entire board about any needed maintenance or repairs.
 The board as a group then prioritizes the maintenance needs for the entire collection. - Public Art Web Presence -- The Board has researched and gotten approval from TAG (County's Technology Group) to move forward with "Public Art Archive," an on-line database subscription service that will allow the County to provide user-friendly public access to the Los Alamos County Public Art Collection.
-This database option will provide an instant web presence (without having to develop it ourselves) that is easily searchable, can be viewed on mobile devices, and is connected with Google maps.
-As planned, it will replace the current link on the Art in Public Places Board's web page to a poorly designed, unmaintained database. - Non-sculpture Maintenance Contract APPB plans to develop a maintenance plan for 2-D, interior artwork. - Plaques In conjunction with the inventory update, plaques will be ordered with a goal of having all art in the County collection properly labeled.
+This database option will provide an instant web presence (without having to develop it ourselves) that is easily searchable, can be viewed on mobile devices, and is connected with Google maps. - Non-sculpture Maintenance Contract APPB plans to develop a maintenance plan for 2-D, interior artwork. - Plaques In conjunction with the inventory update, plaques will be ordered with a goal of having all art in the County collection properly labeled.